-I like many backyard chicken keepers, acquired new chicks earlier this spring and are now in the processes of introducing them to my established flock.
+I like many backyard chicken keepers, acquired new chicks earlier this spring, and am now in the process of introducing them to my established flock.
 While this process is rather easy, it takes time and must be approached with care.

 Why do chickens resist new members?

 To understand why chickens are so resistant to new members, we need to get into the head of a chicken using a bit of chicken psychology.

 Chickens are highly socially organized creatures.
 Their entire lives revolve around a hierarchy.
 Within this hierarchy, each member knows their place and what this assignment means in terms of flock activity.

 Typically, the flock hierarchy begins with the alpha rooster, under him will be any subjugated roosters in the flock, these boys will then assume the beta rooster positions.
 Following the roosters will start the order of the hens.
 The head hen or alpha hen will occupy the top position in the order.
 The Alpha hen is a bit bossy regarding the other hens in the flock.
 She is the individual who will often roost next to the roosters at night and is commonly the “favorite” of the alpha rooster in terms of mating.
 This may be due to her size, receptiveness to mating, or her fertility as judged by the roosters.

 Occupying the hierarchical positions under the alpha hen will be the other hens in the flock.
 Order and status are determined by the “pecking order”.
 Members in a flock peck each other on the back indicating status.
 The pecker is above the pecked in flock hierarchy.
 This competition for position flows from the alpha rooster down to the member that is at the bottom of the pecking order.